microsoft/TypeScript-Handbook/pages/release notes/TypeScript 2.1.md

 ## Implicit any errors

 One great benefit of this is that you'll see *way fewer* implicit `any` errors when running with `--noImplicitAny`.
-Implicit `any` errors are only reported when the compiler is unable to know the type of a available without a type annotation.
+Implicit `any` errors are only reported when the compiler is unable to know the type of a variable without a type annotation.

 ##### Example